CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven-4-Expand Protection Group Size.md

 ![ConfigureEmail](../images/SH4.0/ExpandPG/expandpg6.png)

-Once the Resize job finishes, the Protection Group Size can be verified by clicking on the Protection Group.
+Once the Resize job finishes, the Protection Group Size can be verified by clicking on the Protection Group and checking the protection group size.

 ![ConfigureEmail](../images/SH4.0/ExpandPG/expandpg7.png)